kera-cudmore/seaside-sewing/README.md

 Due to the name of the site, I have chosen to go with images of the seaside.

 The hero image for the site is of a lighthouse on an island surrounded by water.
-The footer is an image of sealife underwater on the ocean floor.
+The footer is an image of sea life underwater on the ocean floor.
 I feel these images give the site a cohesive feel - as we start at the top of the site above the water, and then we travel down until we get to the bottom of the page to the footer, which is the ocean floor.
 I feel it gives the site a bit of a whimsical feel, which I wanted, as a lot of e-commerce sites can be very bland and all look the same.

 #### **Base Mockup**